Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

    linux# ipmitool -I lanplus -U root -E -H "${BMC}" chassis power status
    ```

    > Ensure that the power is reporting as off.
 This may take 5-10 seconds for this to update.
-Wait about 30 seconds after receiving the correct power status before issuing any further commands.
+Wait about 30 seconds after receiving the correct power status before proceeding.

 ## Next step